Stevie Nicks defended from criticism over ‘privileged’ post about Maui fires

 “Stevie is a talented writer as most know,” a third post concluded, adding: “I don’t read this as a self-serving post at all.
 It’s to acknowledge what has happened and is happening in Lahaina.
 I interpret it as though the human lives, the beauty, and the land lost in the fire are elsewhere.
 Away, but certainly not gone.
 It’s very personal and is written about tragedy, loss, sorrow, remembrance, and consolation.”

-The wildfires started on Tuesday (8 August), with experts say was fanned by by winds from a faraway hurricane.
+The wildfires, which started on Tuesday (8 August), were fanned by winds from a faraway hurricane.
 Multiple neighbourhoods and treasured wildlife, including a 150-year-old banyan tree, have been affected.

 You can find live updates about the wildfires here.